FisherShi/UDACITY_CARND_T1_P5/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The pipeline is likely to fail when the angel shifted significantly in the video, or there are many overlap of cars in the field of view (the pipline cannot tell different vehicles from each other).

 Several ways to improve the pipeline: 1.
 Store the decetion results in the last several frames to further remove false positive and to produce more stable bonding boxes; 2. to increase the speed, I can extract HOG features just once for the lower half of each frame of video and subsample that array for each sliding window; 3. apply perspective transform; 4. use neural networks to train the training set.